 Fluorescent and other light globes are accepted at Mitre10 for recycling.

-Household and vehicle batteries can be recycled at Argyle Batteries & Solar Pty Ltd on Adelaide Road Murray Bridge - 8532 3335.
+Vehicle batteries can be recycled at Argyle Batteries & Solar Pty Ltd on Adelaide Road Murray Bridge - 8532 3335 and at the Brinkley Waste and Recycling facility.

 Mulch is available for sale at the Brinkley Recycling and Transfer Station from $10 a cubic metre.
 Please call the facility for more information.